AliGhodsiMaab/Beginner-Friendly-C--Project/README.md

 Finally, we demonstrate how **Entity States** work in EF Core via the `EntityState` class.

-> ℹWhile this concept may not be frequently used in everyday apps, understanding it helps you better grasp how EF tracks changes to your entities.
+> While this concept may not be frequently used in everyday apps, understanding it helps you better grasp how EF tracks changes to your entities.

 ---